ogivuk/home-it/GitLab-Runner.md

     klud/gitlab-runner
 ```
 * `gitlab-runner` in `--name gitlab-runner` can be replaced with another desired name for the container.
 * Replace `/path/to/gitlab-runner/config` with the appropriate path on the host.
+This location **needs to be available on all nodes in Docker swarm**, e.g., via network shared storage.
 * `--volume /var/run/docker.sock:/var/run/docker.sock` is required so that the runner can interact with Docker.
 * [`klud/gitlab-runner`](https://hub.docker.com/r/klud/gitlab-runner/) is an image built for ARM devices, based on the official repository of the GitLab Runner.
 * Notes: